-First aid is the earliest and immediate care provided to victims suffering from minor injuries or major health issues.
-First aid procedures make use of locally available items to save life, control pain and suffering, and prevent further details damage.
+First aid is the earliest and immediate care for victims suffering from minor injuries or significant health issues.
+First aid procedures make use of locally available items to save a life, control pain and suffering, and prevent further details damage.
 There are different types of first aid for addressing different types of injuries.
-Everyone should acquire skills in different types of first aid as you never know when you might need to use them.
+Everyone should acquire skills in various kinds of first aid as you never know when you might need to use them.

-There are different types of health emergencies that’s require first aid and they include:
+Different types of medical emergency situations require first aid, and they include:

 - Cardiac arrest and heart attack

 - Burns and scalds

 - Fractures and sprains

 - Animal and insect bites

 It saves lives: One of the primary objectives of providing first aid is to preserve life.
 Some health emergencies can be life-threatening and require immediate administration of first aid.
 Unfortunately, we cannot always count on the emergency medical rescue teams to arrive in time to save a life.